Direct final rule.

 Assistant Secretary of Labor for Occupational Safety and Health.

-For the reasons stated in the preamble of this proposed rule, OSHA proposes to amend 29 CFR part 1926 as follows:
+For the reasons stated in the preamble of this direct final rule, OSHA is amending 29 CFR part 1926 as follows:

 2. Amend § 1926.800 by revising paragraph (t) to read as follows: